We use Present Perfect Continuous and Present Perfect when a state/action started in the past and continuous into the present.

 Link for the same use in Present Perfect: Present Perfect Usage 1: Actions started in the past and continuing in the present

-So, what is the difference between Present Perfect Continues and Present Perfect, when it comes to states started in the past and continuing in(to) the present with indication of duration?
+So, what is the difference between Present Perfect Continuous and Present Perfect, when it comes to states started in the past and continuing in(to) the present?

 This time we are going to talk about not actions, but states.
 These are the components:

 3. We have indication of duration: for a period of time / since a moment or period of time, or their synonyms, or we can infer the fact of duration from the context.